cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/terms-conditions/_index.md

 draft: false

 ---
+Clash Files Family server members and clan members are expected to abide by the following:

 #### 》No Hate Speech

 Speech that offends, threatens, or insults groups, based on race, color, religion, national origin, sexual orientation, disability, or other traits will not be tolerated.